lexseaton/front-end-team1/README.md

 ## Backend
 1. Follow the steps to run the backend for this application <a href="https://github.com/dylanlaffin/team1-api" target="_blank">here</a>

-## Styling Frontend
-1. To add reference links for styling to html script, in the <head> section insert {% include "links.html" %}.
-2. To add the navigation bar to your html script, inside the <body> insert {% include "heading.html" %}.
-3. To add footer to your html script, place footer before </body> closing tag by inserting {% include "footer.html" %}

 ## Tech Stack
 Front-end: HTML, CSS, JavaScript, SwaggerUI, Docker